visualia/visualia/docs/utils/variables.md

 # Variables

 Visualia allows to use a both **global** (shared between pages)and **local** (page-specific) variables.
-They cater different use cases: global variables simpler to set up and can be shared between pages; local variables use longer syntax but allow more fine control over them.
+They cater to different use cases: global variables simpler to set up and can be shared between pages; local variables use longer syntax but allow more fine control over them.

 ## Global variables